-- California has strong laws regulating insurance company practices, but a lack of enforcement has allowed some to avoid their responsibilities.
-Patients and providers have suffered while insurers profit. - Many insurers are lining their pockets by withholding payments owed to hospitals.
-In one common tactic, insurers request reams of paperwork with the hope hospitals will give up on collecting what should be straightforward, authorized claims.
-As hospitals struggle with razor-thin margins, they cannot continue to cover hundreds of millions of dollars owed to them while insurers play games and profit. - State regulators must require insurers to specify all reasons for contested or denied payments within statutory deadlines.
+- Too many medical decisions are being made by insurance companies instead of doctors, and patients face worse health outcomes.
+California has strong laws regulating insurance company practices, but a lack of enforcement has allowed some to avoid their responsibilities. - Many insurers are lining their pockets by withholding payments.
+In one common tactic, insurers request reams of paperwork with the hope hospitals will give up on collecting what should be straightforward authorized claims.
+As hospitals struggle with razor-thin margins, they cannot continue to cover hundreds of millions of dollars owed to them while insurers play games and make record profits. - State regulators must require insurers to specify all reasons for contested or denied payments within statutory deadlines.
 Insurers also must be required to pay the full cost of care for patients whose discharge is delayed due to inadequate post-acute care networks or prior authorization delays or denials.